Mastering Client-Side Authentication with Firebase and SvelteKit

 Guarding the protected route

-Now, we are ready to create a protected route and guard it appropriately.
+We are now ready to create a protected route and guard it appropriately.

 As you can see there, we are importing the store, subscribing to its value, and redirecting to the login page if there is no user.